gauravkrp/code-showcase/README.md

 # code-showcase
 Code Showcase

-This repo has some of the codes I wrote couple of years ago while learning programming.
+This repo has some of the codes I have written myself.
+Repo is only used for showcasing/reviewing code and not intended to run any app as you might find some files/deps missing.